 Persons Served by ACT

-Clients served by ACT are individuals with serious and persistent mental illness or personality disorders, with severe functional impairments, who have avoided or not responded well to traditional outpatient mental health care and psychiatric rehabilitation services.
+Clients served by ACT are individuals with serious mental illness, with severe functional impairments, who have avoided or not responded well to traditional outpatient mental health care and psychiatric rehabilitation services.
 Persons served by ACT often have co-existing problems such as homelessness, substance abuse problems, or involvement with the judicial system.